jistako/Obsidio/README.md

 As sustainability is appropriate for achieving a sizeable peer-to-peer network, payments are supported by default, but not required.
 Thus, there may persist a set of nodes that provide the block-tree freely, though inter-node traffic will have to be paid for by some means.

 When a user seeks to upload a block, he must pay the node according to the amount as advertised in the node's catalogue.
 When a second node or user requests that block from the first node, the second node must pay to download the block, but half of the payment goes to the user and half goes to the node; negotiation of that ratio may implemented later.
-Thus, the end-user will ultimately pay for the uploading of the blocks and the maintenance of the network, assuming nodes adjust their prices properly.
+Thus, the end-user will ultimately pay for the uploading of the blocks and the maintenance of the network, assuming nodes and uploaders adjust their prices properly.

 Block Catalogue